Clemente Gràcia: Club career

-A native of Barcelona, Clemente Gràcia began his career at Terrassa FC.
+A native of Barcelona, Gràcia began his career at Terrassa FC.
 In the 1917–1918 season he was top scorer for RCD Espanyol, who undefeated won the Copa Catalunya.
 In 1919 with Ricardo Zamora, he left the club to join FC Barcelona.
 With Vicente Piera, Paulino Alcántara and Emili Sagi-Barba, he formed one of the best front considered Barcelona's history.

 His best season was 1921–1922, where he won the Copa Catalunya and the Copa del Rey, scoring one of five goals for his team in the final against Real Unión.
 That season he was the team's top scorer with 59 goals (35 goals in friendly matches, 19 in the Championship of Catalonia and 5 in the Championship of Spain) in 50 games, a record that still stands.

 He played for FC Barcelona for five years, and won five Copa Catalunya: 1919, 1920, 1921, 1922 and 1924, and two Copa del Rey (1920 and 1992).
 In total, he scored 161 goals in 151 games for Barcelona, scoring an average of more than one goal per game.
 After leaving Barcelona in 1924, he again played for Terrassa FC and then later for FC Martinenc.
 Professionally, it was official Guardia Urbana de Barcelona.